-Workday is a Human Resource Information System (HRIS) software application that automates many personnel management and position budgeting processes and provides a means of acquiring, storing, analyzing, and distributing information to various stakeholders.
+A Human Resource Information System (HRIS) is a software application that automates many personnel management and position budgeting processes and provides a means of acquiring, storing, analyzing, and distributing information to various stakeholders.

 State government’s data needs have far outpaced its capacity to capture, organize, and analyze HR data.
 The current system relies on paper-driven processes that do not address the critical HR business needs of today.
 Decision-makers are hindered by limited reporting capabilities and the lack of basic information important to modern HR management.
 Oregon’s current technology is difficult to modify and update, and the skill sets required to support it are increasingly hard to find.

-Many agencies use agency-specific manual or automated systems (i.e. shadow systems) to supplement the current HRIS (Position and Personnel Data Base and Position Inventory Control System, otherwise known as PPDB and PICS), as the enterprise systems cannot support their business requirements.
+Many agencies use agency-specific manual or automated systems (i.e. “shadow systems”) to supplement the current HRIS, as the enterprise system cannot support their business requirements.
 Shadow systems result in inconsistency and unpredictability, ultimately leading to a lack of state government cohesion.

 The requested Policy Option Package (POP) for the HRIS Project, included in DAS’ Governor’s Recommended Budget, amounts to $19 million funded through agency assessments.

-The Position and Personnel Data Base (PPDB) and Position Inventory Control System (PICS), as well as Oregon state government's current recruitment system, eRecruit (provided by NEOGOV) will be replaced by Workday, the HRIS solution.
-The learning management system iLearnOregon (provided by Meridian Global LMS), is currently in the process of an upgrade and is expected to integrate with the Workday system once it goes live.
+The Position and Personnel Data Base (PPDB) and Position Inventory Control System (PICS), as well as Oregon state government's current recruitment system, eRecruit (provided by NEOGOV) will be replaced by Workday.
+The learning management system iLearnOregon (provided by Meridian Global LMS), is currently in the process of an upgrade and is expected to integrate with Workday once it goes live.